Peter-SB/PySync-Hub/Readme.md

 See Install and Update guide here: [Install](docs/Install.md)

+Alternatively PySync Hub can be run with a docker container, [docker instructions here](<How To Run Program in Docker.md>).

 ## How To Use

 See the Help Page for all usage instructions: [Help](docs/Help.md)